 A nonprofit leader by day and a dance enthusiast by night, I am passionate about making a difference.
 As a French social and cultural entrepreneur who grew up in South Korea and China, I strive to bring game-changing ideas to life through strategic funding partnerships, creativity, and artistic efforts.
 My hope is to unleash transformational impact and help level the playing field for women, children, and men living in poverty.

-In 2010, I joined Water.org CEO and co-founders Gary White and Matt Damon, and the remarkable team at this global non-profit, to build a $60 million portfolio of strategic funding partnerships to scale a microfinance initiative called WaterCredit.
+In 2010, I joined Water.org CEO and co-founders Gary White and Matt Damon, and the remarkable team at this global non-profit, to build a $60 million portfolio of strategic funding partnerships to scale a microfinance model called WaterCredit.
 Today WaterCredit has helped more than 16 million people living in poverty to gain access to safe drinking water and sanitation.
 In 2017, we launched WaterEquity - an impact investment manager - to accelerate our impact and harness the power of global capital markets.
-WaterEquity invests in high-growth microfinance institutions and social enterprises helping families living in poverty get access to safe water and sanitation needs of the poor, including schools and hospitals.
+WaterEquity invests in high-growth microfinance institutions and social enterprises helping families living in poverty get access to safe water and sanitation needs of the poor.

 Prior to Water.org and WaterEquity, I built strategic partnerships for the World Bank and entrepreneurial organizations such as the Global Give Back Circle and the Clinton Global Initiative, meeting women and vulnerable communities throughout Asia, Africa, and the Caribbean.
 This includes producing a documentary film on the World Bank’s community development programs in Cambodia, along with overseeing an education project for street children and migrants in Thailand.